U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Service Animals

-Service dogs that are at least 4 months old fly free with a complete DOT Service Animal Form at least 48 hours before travel.
+Service dogs at least 4 months old fly free with a complete DOT Service Animal Form at least 48 hours before travel.
 The animal should fit at your feet or in your lap.

 For additional information, visit the airline’s pet information page.